We Don't Need to Whisper: Reception

-Critical
+Critical reception

 We Don't Need to Whisper received largely mixed reviews from contemporary music critics at the time of its release.
-Alternative Press was generally the most enthusiastic of the positive reviews, considering it influential to rock bands in 2006.
+Alternative Press was generally the most enthusiastic of the positive reviews, considering its influence on rock bands in 2006.
 The publication found the album to not be abounding or thought-provoking and commented: "While the lyrics might be DeLonge at his most soul-searching, the music is built for nothing smaller than football stadiums."
 IGN was also very positive in their assessment of the record, writing, "This album is like a post-millennial concept record that beckons to be listened to with the lights dimmed and the headphones clamped tightly around your aural receptors. [...]
 It may not be your cup of tea, but kudos to the quartet for not merely re-treading the [blink-182] market with more mature lyrics."
 Entertainment Weekly journalist Leah Greenblatt gave the album a B− rating, commending its obvious influences while also criticizing DeLonge's vocals.
 It stated that his vocals might improve to resemble those of Robert Smith heard on tracks like "It Hurts", but likened it to a high school student with a job at Del Taco communicating with a drive-through microphone.

 Rolling Stone writer Christian Hoard summarized the record and the mixed reviews simply as "DeLonge yanks heartstrings with so-so results" and saw the atmospheric elements as excessive.
 Spin had a similar sentiment: "Here, his three sidemen elevate [DeLonge's] emo tendencies to something grander and more timelessly romantic—though somewhat less exciting.
 Blender scrutinized the composition of the album as it contains the "duller" aspects of Blink-182 accompanied with U2-influenced guitar chimes.
-Many critics arraigned the album to be pretentious and contrasted Angels & Airwaves with Blink-182.
+Many critics described the album to be pretentious and contrasted Angels & Airwaves with Blink-182.
 The A.V.
 Club journalist Kyle Ryan described his experience with We Don't Need to Whisper as 50 minutes of DeLonge demonstrating his musical skills.
 English magazine Uncut discerned his departure from Blink-182 and the album's serious tone.
-AllMusic writer Stephen Thomas Erlewine praised the differences in musical style between both bands, but remained polarized about the album and commented that "It may not make for a successful record, but it does make for an interesting one, particularly in how DeLonge's desire to be taken seriously has led him to use the serious music of his adolescence as a signifier that he's serious now, but We Don't Need to Whisper is too doggedly dour and amorphous to be more than a curiosity."
+AllMusic writer Stephen Thomas Erlewine praised the differences in musical style between both bands, but remained ambivalent about the album and commented that "It may not make for a successful record, but it does make for an interesting one, particularly in how DeLonge's desire to be taken seriously has led him to use the serious music of his adolescence as a signifier that he's serious now, but We Don't Need to Whisper is too doggedly dour and amorphous to be more than a curiosity."